 He had much to do and was impatient to begin.
 For the first time, hope stirred in his breast and he clutched it tight to himself.
 It spurred him on and made him speed his journey.
 Such a gift Raziel had given him.

 Suddenly he stopped, ears pricking forward.
-Pausing on a branch he listened intently and heard the sound again.
-Sliding down the tree, he padded on soft paws through the thick grass on one side of a foul smelling stream.
+Pausing on a branch, he listened intently and heard the sound again.
+Sliding down the tree, he padded on soft paws through the thick grass on one side of a foul-smelling stream.
 From here, he could see figures moving on the far side.

 "Nowhere to run, traitor!"

-He and his group, vampire hunters all, were threatening another man who was backed desperately up against a tree.
+He and his group, Vampire hunters all, were threatening another man who was backed up desperately against a tree.
 He was a lot smaller than those around him and wore a light robe with a hood to hide his face.

 "I am no traitor!"
 The cowering man spat back, his voice wavering.
 "I do what I must."

-"Oh do you now?"
-A smaller vampire hunter asked.
-He had the same angular features that marked men from the Far East.
+"Oh, do you, now?"
+A smaller Vampire hunter asked.
+He had the same angular features that marked men from the far East.
 "Let's let him swing."

 They seized him and while one of their group hung a rope from a tree, the hunters amused themselves by stabbing him with their daggers in their victim's arms and legs.

 With a quick motion, Kain drew the Reaver.
-Its empty eye sockets blazed brightly in anticipatorily hunger and as the hunters poked and prodded the swinging body with their swords and pikes, Kain launched himself across the stream.
+Its empty eye sockets blazed brightly in anticipatory hunger and as the hunters poked and prodded the swinging body with their swords and pikes, Kain launched himself across the stream.
 He caught them completely by surprise, flying into their midst before they even saw him.

 The big man turned to look down but then he let out a sharp grunt, eyes wide with astonishment.
 The Reaver was buried deep in his chest and it screamed, devouring his very soul.
-With a sharp kick Kain knocked him over backwards and he collapsed to the ground.
+With a sharp kick, Kain knocked him over backwards and he collapsed to the ground.

 Kain drank it all down, summoning the blood to his lips…letting it fill him with the strength he so enjoyed.
 It flowed into him, restoring spent energies from the long journey here.

-"Die Vampire!"
-A voice from behind him yelled and glancing back over his shoulder Kain saw the hunter.
+"Die, Vampire!"
+A voice from behind him yelled and, glancing back over his shoulder, Kain saw the hunter.

 He slid aside just in time to avoid an arrow as it shot past.
 The archer stood not far away in the act of reaching for another arrow out of his quiver.
-A telekinetic bolt right to the face had him sprawling on the floor, clutching at his nose and mouth trying to stem the flow of blood and collect his shattered teeth.
+A telekinetic bolt right to the face had him sprawling on the ground, clutching at his nose and mouth trying to stem the flow of blood and collect his shattered teeth.

-All of these humans had the smell of alcohol on them and here and there were discarded bottles on the ground.
+All of these Humans had the smell of alcohol on them and here and there were discarded bottles on the ground.

 "How fortunate."
 Kain remarked to himself as the remaining hunters tried to surround him.

 One hunter tried to catch him from behind with his pike.
-Kain spun out of the way of the oncoming slash and one free hand on the hilt of the Reaver, sliced the man in half from the crotch all the way up to the neck.
-The two halves of the body fell apart either side with a gruesome splat.
+Kain spun out of the way of the oncoming slash and, one free hand on the hilt of the Reaver, sliced the man in half from the crotch all the way up to the neck.
+The two halves of the body fell apart to either side with a gruesome splat.

 Kain stood up, reversed the Reaver in his hands and brought the noise to an end by driving the blade straight down through the man's head.

 "You were so eager to kill a moment ago, weren't you?"
-The vampire asked, spreading his lips in a grin that deliberately showed off his fangs.
+The Vampire asked, spreading his lips in a grin that deliberately showed off his fangs.
 "Then come…and see if you are so keen to die as well."

-Wrenching the human towards him telekinetically, Kain grasped the screaming human in one hand and then sank his teeth into his neck.
+Wrenching the Human towards him telekinetically, Kain grasped the screaming Human in one hand and then sank his teeth into his neck.
 Fresh blood flowed down his throat, replenishing his energies again.
-Kain drank and drank, draining the human and did not stop until he felt himself fully restored.
-Once he was satisfied, he tossed the body aside to land face down in the stream.
+Kain drank and drank, draining the Human and did not stop until he felt himself fully restored.
+Once he was satisfied, he tossed the body aside to land face-down in the stream.

 "Apparently not."
 He said into the quiet aftermath and walked off, leaving the bodies to slide into the mud.

-Coming down into the main courtyard, Kain approached the house not by stealth but openly… allowing anyone who might be inside to see him.
-Coming upon the main door, he saw in the window directly above a human face staring down.
+Coming down into the main courtyard, Kain approached the house not by stealth but openly, allowing anyone who might be inside to see him.
+Coming upon the main door, he saw in the window directly above a Human face staring down.
 The figure disappeared as soon it became aware that it had been seen.

 "To my surprise and chagrin, the mansion was far from empty.
-With their master gone, the servants had taken over and established themselves well to take advantage of that which had long been denied them; the privileges of domination.
+With their master gone, the servants had taken over and established themselves well to take advantage of that which had long been denied them: the privileges of domination.

-In an odd way I supposed this was representative of the dilemma facing both vampires and men."
+In an odd way I supposed this was representative of the dilemma facing both Vampires and Men."